Md-Aziz-Developer/php-revision/oops.md

     ![code] (/abstraction_example.php)

 4. Inheritance - Inheritance allows a class to inherit the properties and methods from another class.
 This helps reduce code deplicationa and enhance code reuseablilty.

     ![code] (/inheritance_example.php)

+5. Ploymorphism - Polymorphism allows object to different types to be treated as objects of a common super type.
+Basically it involves methods overloading (different methods with the same name) and overriding (redefine a methods in a subclass).

+    * PHP doesn't directly support method overloading, but method overriding is possible.

+    ![code] (/ploymorphism_overriding_example.php)